-The administration utilities, represented by the links and icons located on the left panel of the CN9000/CN9600/CN9950 web page, are used to configure the device's operating environment.
+The administration utilities, represented by the links and icons located at the left panel of the CN9600 web page, are used to configure the CN9600's operating environment.
 This chapter discusses each of them in turn.

 Note: 1.
 As you make your configuration changes in each dialog box, click Save to apply the settings.